What data are available?

-Wait times for data delivery depend on a variety of factors, including the current request queue and scope of the project and fluctuate throughout the year.
-It is the responsibility of the research team to allow ample time for IRB approval, acquisition of funding, and completion of the CDW for Research data request.
-Research teams should plan for a several weeks between submission of a fully completed CDW for Research data request (including confirmation of IRB protocol approval/determination, confirmation of any special approvals, a fully completed CDW for Research data request form, and identifation of an account number to pay for services) and receipt of the data.
+Wait times for data delivery depend on a variety of factors, including the current request queue and scope of the project.
+Wait times fluctuate throughout the year.
+It is the responsibility of the research team to allow ample time for IRB approval, acquisition of funding, and completion of the CDW for Research data request formulation and finalization process.
+Research teams should plan for several weeks between submission of a fully completed CDW for Research data request (including confirmation of IRB protocol approval/determination, confirmation of any special approvals, a fully completed CDW for Research data request form, and identification of an account number to pay for services) and receipt of the data.
 Current expected wait times by request type are provided on our website homepage.

 How much do services cost?